-1. Introduction 3

-2. Definitions 4
+1 Introduction 4

-- Industrial Turnover 4

-- Industrial Orders and New Orders Received 5

-Subcontracting 5
+2 Definitions 5

-Treatment of subcontracting in turnover 6

-- Treatment of subcontracting in new orders received 6

-3. Survey scope 7
+3 Survey scope 7

 3.1 Population scope 7

 3.2 Time scope 7

 3.3 Geographical scope 7

-4. Framework, information unit and sample 8
+4 Framework, information unit and sample 8

 4.1 Survey framework 8

 4.2 Informant unit and information unit 8

 4.3 Sample 8

-5. Information collection 9
+5 Information collection 9

-6. Base year and reference years 10
+6 Base year and reference years 10

-7. New National Classification of Economic Activities.
+7 National Classification of Economic Activities.
 CNAE-09 11

-8. Formulation of the Indices 12
+8 Formulation of the Indices 12

-8.1 Basic indices 12
+8.1 Basic Indices 12

 8.2 Weights 15

-8.3 Aggregate Indices 16
+8.3 Aggregate indices 15

-9. Industrial Turnover Indices and Industrial New Orders Received Indices adjusted for seasonal and calendar effects ed 17
+9 Industrial Turnover Indices adjusted for seasonal and calendar effects 16

-9.1 Indices adjusted for calendar effects 17
+9.1 Indices adjusted for calendar effects 16

-.2 Indices adjusted for calendar effects 18
+9.2 Indices adjusted for seasonal and calendar effects 17

-Annex I: Population scope according to the National Classification of Economic Activities, CNAE-09

-Anı nex II: of the industrial sectors by economic destination of the goods 22
+Annex I: Population scope according to National Classification of Economic Activities CNAE-09 Annex II:Classification of the industrial sectors by economic destination of the goods 21

-Introduction
+1 Introduction

-The Industrial Turnover and Industrial New Orders Received Indices statistical operations began to be compiled as part of the action programme for the Development of the Statistical System on Industry compiled by Eurostat, at first pursuant to (EC) Council Regulation no. 1165/98, of 19 May 1998 regarding short-term statistics.
+The Industrial Turnover and Industrial New Orders Received Indices statistical operation began to be compiled as part of the action programme for the Development of the Statistical System on Industry compiled by Eurostat, at first pursuant to (EC) Council Regulation no. 1165/98, of 19 May 1998 regarding short- term statistics.
 The objective of this Regulation is the creation of a common framework for the production of community statistics regarding the short-term evolution of the economic cycle.